yashdave96/yashdave96.github.io/index.md

 Language(s): C++

-Description: Used C++ Data Structures and Algorithms to create an Emergency Medical Record (EMR) system that users interact with via the terminal
+Description: Used C++ Data Structures and Algorithms to create an Emergency Medical Record (EMR) system and Emergency Room Dashboard that users interact with via the terminal

+[IMAGE?]

 ---
 [Bokeh Visualization Library Demonstration](/pdf/sample_presentation.pdf)

+Language(s): Python

+Description: Demonstration of the Bokeh Python viusalization library, while analyzing the dominance of the men's tennis big three: Roger Federer, Rafa Nadal, and Novak Djokovic!

+[IMAGE?]

 ---